Language:

 Chemical Treatments

-Specific chemical treatments can be employed to either convert existing rust or inhibit future rust formation.
+Specific chemical treatments can be employed to either convert existing metal rust or inhibit future rust formation.

 Removing Rust